-Text messaging platforms such as Skype are an efficient way of quickly communicating, but healthcare organizations must only use communications platforms that are compliant with HIPAA.
+Messaging platforms such as Skype are an efficient way of communicating between individuals and groups, but healthcare organizations must only use communications platforms to discuss information relating to patients that are compliant with HIPAA.
 In this post we explore whether Skype is HIPAA compliant and if it can be used by healthcare organizations to communicate electronic protected health information (ePHI) without violating HIPAA Rules.

 Is Microsoft a HIPAA Business Associate?

-With respect to Skype, is Microsoft a business associate?
+With respect to Skype, is Microsoft – the provider of the platform – a business associate?
 Skype could be thought of as an exception under the HIPAA Conduit Rule in the sense that it is merely a conduit through which information passes.
 If that were the case, a business associate agreement would not be necessary.
-However, OCR has issued guidance that confirms that the HIPAA conduit rule does not typically apply to software-as-a-service companies, and that they are considered business associates under HIPAA.
-A business associate agreement is therefore required before they can be used in connection with ePHI.
+However, OCR has issued guidance that confirms the HIPAA conduit rule does not typically apply to software-as-a-service providers, and that they are considered business associates under HIPAA.
+A business associate agreement is therefore required before Skype can be used to communicate ePHI.

 Microsoft will sign a HIPAA-compliant business associate agreement with covered entities for Office 365, and Skype for Business may be included in that agreement.
-If a business associate agreement has been obtained from Microsoft, HIPAA covered entities must check it carefully to ensure if it does incorporate Skype for Business.
+If a business associate agreement has been obtained from Microsoft, HIPAA covered entities must check it carefully to ensure it incorporates Skype for Business.
 Microsoft has previously stated that not all BAAs are identical.

 HIPAA Compliance and Skype: Encryption, Access, and Audit Controls